-4. Admission of the Public
+5. Admission of the Public

-4.1 All meetings of the Board and Audit Committee shall be open to the public, except to the extent that they are excluded whether during the whole or part of the proceedings either:

-In accordance with Section 100A(2) of the 1972 Act; or
+- 5.1 All meetings of the Board and the Group Audit & Governance Committee shall be open to the public, except to the extent that they are excluded whether during the whole or part of the proceedings either: - (a) In accordance with Section 100A(2) of the 1972 Act; or

-By resolution passed to exclude the public on the grounds that it is likely, in view of the nature of the business, that if the public were present there would be disclosure to them of exempt information as defined in Section 101 of the 1972 Act.
+(b) By resolution passed to exclude the public on the grounds that it is likely, in view of the nature of the business, that if the public were present there would be disclosure to them of exempt information as defined in Section 101 of the 1972 Act.
 Any such resolution shall identify the business or part of the business to which it applies and state the description, in terms of Schedule 12A to the 1972 Act of the exempt information giving rise to the exclusion of the public.

-5. Notice of Meetings
+6. Notice of Meetings

-- 5.1 At least five clear days before a meeting of the Board and the Audit Committee, notice of time and place of the intended meeting shall be published at the offices of the Corporation. - 5.2 An invitation to attend the meeting, specifying an agenda for the meeting shall be left at, or sent by, electronic mail or post to all Development Corporation Members at their usual place of residence, or to such other place as may be requested by a Member. - 5.3 Lack of an invitation to a Member shall not affect the validity of a meeting - 5.4 Agendas and papers for Board meetings and meetings of the Group Audit & Governance Committee will be published on the Corporation website five clear days prior to the meeting date unless ruled commercially or operationally sensitive under Paragraphs 1 and 2 of Schedule 12A of the Local Government Act 1972, with written agreement of the relevant Chair
+- 6.1 At least five clear days before a meeting of the Board and the Group Audit & Governance Committee, notice of time and place of the intended meeting shall be published at the offices of the Corporation. - 6.2 An invitation to attend the meeting, specifying an agenda for the meeting shall be left at, or sent by, electronic mail or post to all Development Corporation Members at their usual place of residence, or to such other place as may be requested by a Member. - 6.3 Lack of an invitation to a Member shall not affect the validity of a meeting. - 6.4 Agendas and papers for Board meetings and meetings of the Group Audit & Governance Committee will be published on the Corporation website five clear days prior to the meeting date unless ruled commercially or operationally sensitive under Paragraphs 1 and 2 of Schedule 12A of the Local Government Act 1972, with written agreement of the relevant Chair

-6. Chair of Meeting
+7. Chair of Meeting

-- 6.1 At a meeting, the Chair shall preside.
+- 7.1 At a meeting, the Chair shall preside.
 If the Chair is absent, the Vice-Chair shall preside.
-If both the Chair and the Vice-Chair are absent, the Members present shall choose which Member is to preside at the meeting. - 6.2 Any power or duty of the Chair in relation to the conduct of the meeting, may be exercised by the person presiding at the meeting. - 6.3 The ruling of the Chair on the interpretation of these Rules in relation to all questions of order and matters arising in debate, shall be final.
+If both the Chair and the Vice-Chair are absent, the Members present shall choose which Member is to preside at the meeting. - 7.2 Any power or duty of the Chair in relation to the conduct of the meeting, may be exercised by the person presiding at the meeting. - 7.3 The ruling of the Chair on the interpretation of these Rules in relation to all questions of order and matters arising in debate, shall be final.

-7. Items of Business
+8. Items of Business

-- 7.1 No item of business may be considered at any meeting except: - the business set out in the agenda; - business required by law to be transacted at the annual meeting; or - business brought before the meeting by reason of special circumstances, which shall be specified in the minutes, and where the Chair of the meeting is of the opinion that the item should be considered at the meeting as a matter of urgency. - 7.2 Any business raised under the agenda item any other business shall be for information only and not business requiring a decision, unless agreed by the Chair.
+- 8.1 No item of business may be considered at any meeting except: - the business set out in the agenda; - business required by law to be transacted at the annual meeting; or - business brought before the meeting by reason of special circumstances, which shall be specified in the minutes, and where the Chair of the meeting is of the opinion that the item should be considered at the meeting as a matter of urgency.

-8. Order of Business
+9. Order of Business

-8.1 Items of business shall be dealt with in the order specified in the agenda for the meeting, except that such order may be varied at the discretion of the Chair, or on a request agreed to by the meeting.
+9.1 Items of business shall be dealt with in the order specified in the agenda for the meeting, except that such order may be varied at the discretion of the Chair, or on a request agreed to by the meeting.

-9. Order of Debate
+10. Order of Debate